This story has been updated. It was originally published on January 30, 2020.

-If you suspect an unauthorized person is poking around your digital life—whether it’s a remote hacker working from a data breach or a relative borrowing your Netflix password—take back control by quickly logging out of all open sessions except for one you’re in.
+If you suspect an unauthorized person is poking around your digital life—whether it’s a remote hacker working from a data breach or a relative borrowing your Netflix password—take back control by quickly logging out of all open sessions except for the one you’re in.

-In fact, even if you think your accounts are safe, it’s always a good idea to do this regularly (once every month or so), just to make sure you’re the only one with access to your apps and services.
+In fact, even if you think your accounts are safe, it’s a good idea to do this regularly (once every month or so), just to make sure you’re the only one with access to your apps and services.
 And if you want to go the extra mile while you’re at it, make sure third parties are well and truly excluded by changing your password.

 The same options can be found on an iOS or iPadOS device.
 From the Settings app on your device, tap your name at the top, and the next screen will show the devices that are logged into your Apple ID.
-You can remove any of them by selecting them and choosing Remove from account.
+You can remove any of them by selecting them and choosing Remove from Account.
 Change your password by tapping Password & Security on the same screen where your devices are listed.

 Doing this from a desktop or laptop computer is straightforward, but it’s not as easy to get to the same options through apps on your phone.
 Microsoft does make apps for Android and iOS, but they don’t lead back to your Microsoft account settings.
 If you’re on your mobile device, your best option is to open up the same Microsoft account page in your browser and follow the instructions above.

-If you go to your Facebook settings page on the web, then open up the Security and login page, you’ll see a list of all the devices you’re currently logged into.
-Use the menu buttons (three dots) on the right to remove entries individually, or scroll down to the bottom of the list and click Log out of all sessions to reset them all (including your current one).
-To change your Facebook password at the same time, click Change password on the box underneath the device list.
+If you go to your Facebook settings page on the web, then open up the Password and Security page, you’ll see a list of all the devices you’re currently logged into.
+You might have to tap See More to view all of them.
+Use the menu buttons (three dots) on the right to remove entries individually, or scroll down to the bottom of the list and click Log Out Of All Sessions to reset them all (including your current one).
+To change your Facebook password at the same time, go back to the main Password and Security page and click Change password.

-When it comes to Twitter, you’ll need to find the Twitter settings page online, then, under Data and Permissions, select Apps and sessions.
+When it comes to Twitter, you’ll need to find the Twitter settings page online, then, under Security and account access, select Apps and sessions.
 Under Sessions, click on an individual device name and then Log out the device shown.
 Contrary to other platforms, your devices will be listed by operating system instead of by model and manufacturer.
 That means if you have several Apple or Android devices, it may be harder to identify exactly which one is which.
 If you want to be extra careful or just can’t be bothered to identify all your devices, you can always select Log out all other sessions and take care of all of them at once.

 Instagram lets you see all the devices your account is currently logged into from the Login Activity page on the web.
-To remove any of the entries and log out, click on the name of the device and choose Log Out.
-To then pick a new password as well, click Change Password on the left.
+To remove any of the entries and log out, click on the downward arrow to the right of the name of the device and choose Log Out.
+If you want to pick a new password as well, click Change Password on the left.

 It can be all too easy to lose track of the places where you’re signed in with your Amazon credentials.
-To see a list, sign into your Amazon account page on the web, then choose Digital content and devices and Manage content and devices.
+To see a list, sign into your Amazon account page on the web, then choose Your devices and content and Manage devices.
 On the top menu, choose Devices, and you’ll see all the gadgets that have access to your account.
-You can click the menu button (three dots) next to any entry and choose Deregister to log out on that device.
+You can click on each service to see every device that has access to it, and then choose Deregister to log out on.
 To change your password, from your Amazon account page, pick Login & security, then Edit next to Password.

 If you have the Amazon app for Android or iOS, you can edit these settings from there as well.
-Tap the menu button (three lines, top left), then Your Account, and you’ll find options labeled Manage content and devices (for checking where you’re logged in) and Login & security (for changing your password).
+Tap the profile button, which looks like a person, then choose Your Account.
+There you’ll find options labeled Manage content and devices (for checking where you’re logged in) and Login & security (for changing your password).